justinwoo/my-blog-posts/archive/2018/2018-06-22-managing-psc-package-sets-with-dhall.md

 ## "Local package sets"

 In psc-package, there is nothing like "extra-deps" from Stack.
-Even though it's editing a package set isn't hard, it can be fairly meaningless to have a package set that differs from package sets that you use for your other projects.
+Even though editing a package set isn't hard, it can be fairly meaningless to have a package set that differs from package sets that you use for your other projects.
 While there's no real convenient way to work with it with standard purescript/package-sets, this is made easy with Dhall again where you can define a packages.dhall file in your repo and refer to remote sources for `mkPackage` and some existing packages.dhall.

 For example: